RasaHQ/rasa/docs/user-guide/connectors/facebook-messenger.rst

 .. note::

    Both Quick Reply and Button titles in Facebook Messenger have a character limit of 20.
 Titles longer than 20 characters will be truncated.

 * `Generic Template Elements <https://developers.facebook.com/docs/messenger-platform/send-messages/template/generic>`_: provide a way to create a horizontally scrollable list up to 10 content elements that integrate buttons, images, and more alongside text a single message.

 .. code-block:: yaml

    utter_fb_element_example:
+      - channel: facebook
-      - text: Hello World!
+        text: Hello World!
         elements:
           - title: Element Title 1
             subtitle: Subtitles are supported